TinyDef-DETR: A Transformer-Based Framework for Defect Detection in Transmission Lines from UAV Imagery: Conclusions

 \section{Conclusions}

-In this paper, we proposed TinyDef-DETR, a DETR-based framework tailored for defect detection in UAV imagery of transmission lines.
-By integrating an edge-enhanced ResNet backbone, a stride-free space-to-depth module, a cross-stage dual-domain multi-scale attention mechanism, and a Focaler-Wise-SIoU regression loss, the model effectively addresses the challenges posed by small, ambiguous, and background-cluttered defects.
+In this paper, we introduced TinyDef-DETR, a DETR-based framework tailored to defect detection in UAV imagery of transmission lines.
+The design combines an Edge-Enhanced ResNet backbone, a stride-free space-to-depth (SPD) downsampling module, a cross-stage dual-domain multi-scale attention mechanism, and a Focaler–Wise–SIoU regression loss.
+Together, these components target the core difficulties of this task—tiny object scale, visual ambiguity, and background clutter—by strengthening edge/detail representation, preserving pixel-level cues during downsampling, enhancing global–local feature interaction, and stabilizing box regression for small targets.

-Extensive experiments on the CSG-ADCD dataset, as well as real-world UAV imagery, demonstrated that TinyDef-DETR consistently outperforms representative detectors in terms of detection accuracy, recall, and robustness, while maintaining computational efficiency.
-Ablation studies further verified the effectiveness of each proposed component, highlighting their complementary contributions to the overall performance.
+Comprehensive experiments on the CSG-ADCD dataset and real-world UAV imagery show that TinyDef-DETR consistently surpasses representative detectors in detection accuracy, recall, and robustness, while maintaining competitive computational efficiency.
+Ablation studies further confirm that each module contributes complementary gains to the final system, clarifying the role of edge-aware features, lossless downsampling, dual-domain attention, and shape/angle-aware localization in the overall performance.

-The results confirm that TinyDef-DETR not only achieves strong detection capability for small and difficult objects but also provides a practical and efficient solution for real-world UAV-based inspection scenarios.
-Given its modular and lightweight design, the proposed framework holds promise for broader applications in power system inspection and can be extended to other small-object detection tasks in aerial remote sensing.
+These results indicate that TinyDef-DETR delivers strong detection capability for small and challenging defects and is well-suited for practical UAV-based inspection.
+Owing to its modular and lightweight design, the framework is readily adaptable to broader power-system inspection workflows and can be extended to other small-object detection problems in aerial and remote-sensing applications.

 \authorcontributions{Conceptualization, J.C. and S.Z.; methodology, J.C.; software, J.C.; validation, J.C. and F.S.; formal analysis, J.C.; investigation, J.C. and W.L.; resources, F.S. and S.Z.; data curation, J.C.; writing—original draft preparation, J.C.; writing—review and editing, S.Z. and F.S.; visualization, J.C.; supervision, S.Z.; project administration, S.Z.; funding acquisition, S.Z.
 All authors have read and agreed to the published version of the manuscript.}